Resources

 Recordings of Old English Prose

-Ælfric's Homily for Mid-Lent Sunday (CH II.12) read by Niamh Kehoe
+Ælfric's Homily for Mid-Lent Sunday (CH II.12), read by Niamh Kehoe

-Ælfric's Judges (epilogue on English kings) read by Francis Leneghan
+Ælfric's Judges (epilogue on English kings), read by Francis Leneghan

-Ælfric's Life of St Edmund (the wolf and the head) read by Niamh Kehoe
+Ælfric's Life of St Edmund (the wolf and the head), read by Niamh Kehoe

-Cynewulf and Cyneheard read by Francis Leneghan
+Anglo-Saxon Chronicle MS A 755 (Cynewulf and Cyneheard), read by Francis Leneghan

-Old English Preface to Ælfric's Catholic Homilies read by Francis Leneghan
+Old English Preface to Ælfric's Catholic Homilies, read by Francis Leneghan

-Old English Bede (Cædmon receives the gift of poetry) read by Mark Atherton
+Old English Bede (Cædmon receives the gift of poetry), read by Mark Atherton

-Peterborough Chronicle 1127 (The New Abbot) read by Mark Atherton
+Peterborough Chronicle 1127 (The New Abbot), read by Mark Atherton

-Vercelli Homily X (The tree) read by Mark Atherton
+Vercelli Homily X (The tree), read by Mark Atherton

-Vercelli Homily X (Ubi sunt) read by Mark Atherton
+Vercelli Homily X (Ubi sunt), read by Mark Atherton

-Wessex Gospels (Crucifixion Mt.27-35-54) read by Francis Leneghan
+Wessex Gospels (Crucifixion Mt.27-35-54), read by Francis Leneghan

 audio podcast logo